We are using a combination of a small number of people + software + servers and robots.

 We are promoting a new era of company management.

-Cooking is an interesting way to gradually adjust to the rhythm of the various preparations.
+When I cook, I find it interesting to gradually adjust the rhythm of the various cooking processes.

-Some are processed as quickly as possible to preserve their freshness; others are refrigerated until the flavors soak in; others are simmered all night long; others are marinated for up to six months.
+Some are processed as quickly as possible to keep them fresh, some are left in the refrigerator to soak up the flavor, some are simmered overnight, and some are marinated for six months.

-There are short rhythms and long rhythms that must be snugly matched when they are put on the table.
+There are short rhythms and long rhythms, and they must be matched perfectly when they are put on the table.

-In Japanese food, there is a rhythm of seasonal ingredients, and you need to pay attention to them throughout the year.
-There is a passage that conveys this, so I will write it down.
+In Japanese food, there is a rhythm of the season of ingredients, and we need to pay attention to it throughout the year.
+I found a passage that conveys this, so I will write it down.

-The sensibility of Japanese food, in which everything is in line with the seasons, reminds us that our bodies are connected to nature in an orderly fashion, in the form of emotion.
+The sensibility of Japanese food, that everything is in accordance with the seasons, reminds us that our bodies are connected to nature in an orderly way, in the form of emotions.

-The Japanese food sensibility, which is all about the seasons, reminds us that our bodies are connected to nature in an orderly and emotional way.
+The sensibility of Japanese food reminds us that our bodies are connected to nature in an orderly way.

-The pace of time progresses in different ways: at the pace of a new graduate who graduated at the end of the Heisei era, at the pace of a person who came out of the countryside and worked in Tokyo for 10 years to raise their children, at the pace of a project that they have been working on for more than five years, and at the pace of starting up a new business.
+Time moves at different paces, such as the pace of a new graduate who graduated at the end of the 1990s, the pace of someone who came out of the countryside and has been working in Tokyo for 10 years and raising a child, the pace of a project that has been firmly in place for more than five years, and the pace of launching a new business.

-But I think it's natural and management is to feel the rhythm of such disparate time.
+But that is nature, and I think it is management to feel the rhythm of such disparate time.